 Committed to the campus-wide improvement of student writing, Saint Louis University Writing Services offers a range of resources to support you, whether you are brainstorming ideas off of an assignment sheet or copy editing that (almost) perfect final draft.
-Set up an in-person or video session with one of our writing consultants through SLU Appointments, browse our useful links for writers or submit your best work in a University-wide writing contest.
+Set up a session with one of our writing consultants through EAB Navigate, which is available in the tools section of your mySLU portal.

-Tutoring at Saint Louis University follows a cross-level peer tutoring model where the tutor, identified by their level of achievement from taking a particular course, is a Saint Louis student who work with peers who have yet to complete the same course.
+Tutoring at Saint Louis University follows a cross-level peer tutoring model where the tutor, identified by their level of achievement from taking a particular course, is a Saint Louis student who works with peers who have yet to complete the same course.
 Tutoring sessions are typically offered as one-on-one sessions but in some cases may be offered in small groups.

 Supplemental Instruction is an academic support program offering group tutoring for some large lecture courses at SLU.
 Supplemental Instruction leaders are peers who have previously taken and excelled in the course.
 What is unique about Supplemental Instruction is that the leaders attend the lecture and act as model students.
 They use their experience in the lecture to develop sessions that focus on collaborative learning and study strategies.